siomarapantarotto/git-prompts/README.md

 ## General info

-This repo was created from scratch with GIT and GITBASH.
-Eventhough its content may not make much sense to those who visit it, it is here that I cashe reminders when I need to use Git via command lines.
+This repo was created from scratch with GIT & GITBASH.
+Although its content may not make much sense to those who visit it, it is here that I have collected reminders for when I need to use GIT via command lines.

 ## What is Git in a nutshell